fabiommendes/craftinginterpreters/book/scanning.md

 stick with just a line number.
 In your own interpreters, please do as I say and not as I do.

-The primary reason we're sticking this error reporting function in the main Lox class is because of that `hadError` field.
-It's defined here:

-^code had-error (1 before)

-We'll use this to ensure we don't try to execute code that has a known error.
-Also, it lets us exit with a non-zero exit code like a good command line citizen should.

-^code exit-code (1 before, 1 after)

-We need to reset this flag in the interactive loop.
-If the user makes a mistake, it shouldn't kill their entire session.

-^code reset-had-error (1 before, 1 after)

-The other reason I pulled the error reporting out here instead of stuffing it into the scanner and other phases where the error might occur is to remind you that it's good engineering practice to separate the code that *generates* the errors from the code that *reports* them.
+Notice our `LoxError` class receives the parameters necessary to construct the error message instead of a fully formed string with said message and its `__str__` method constructs the string message on the fly.
+This is to remind you that it's good engineering practice to separate the code that _generates_ the errors from the code that _reports_ them.

 Various phases of the front end will detect errors, but it's not really their job to know how to present that to a user.
 In a full-featured language